2013–14 Vancouver Canucks season: November

 Two days later the Canucks defeated San Jose, breaking a nine-game losing streak with the Sharks.
 Vancouver lost the final two games of the trip with a combined 8–2 score.
 Henrik Sedin went scoreless in the final three games of the trip, posting a –5 rating, and was demoted to the second line.
 Returning home, the Canucks fared no better, losing five of six games and posting a 1–2–3 record.
 In all five losses the Canucks were tied or leading the game in the third period.
 Before the team's November 28 game in Ottawa, Totarella challenged Luongo to make more saves at important times during the game to help Vancouver win.
 He also moved Kesler back to center after he had failed to score an even strength goal in 12 games.
 During the game Daniel Sedin scored his 300th career goal becoming the third player in franchise history to reach this mark, behind Markus Naslund and Trevor Linden.

-In the final game of the month Vancouver played the Rangers and former coach Alain Vigneault.
+In the final game of the month Vancouver played the New York Rangers and former coach Alain Vigneault.
 Daniel Sedin said of the game: "I know our former coach is over there, but once you get into the game you're not going to think too much about it.
 He was with us for seven years and he meant a lot to this franchise, so it's going to be fun seeing him again but once the game gets going we want the two points, and so does he".
-Tortarella stated: "I'm not going to lie, it's a little weird for me coming back, but once the game starts, it's about playing and trying to find a way to get a win".
+Tortorella stated: "I'm not going to lie, it's a little weird for me coming back, but once the game starts, it's about playing and trying to find a way to get a win".
 The Canucks lost the game 5–2, finishing the month with 31 points, four points out of the final playoff spot.